ts4nfdi/terminology-service-suite/README.md

 If the environment features `npm`, a local module can be created from the output file.
-To do this, place all the files generated inside `dist_plainjs/` in `local_modules/semlookp-widgets/` in your project.
-Now add `"semlookp-widgets": "file:local_modules/semlookp-widgets"` as a dependency in `package.json` and run `npm install`.
+To do this, place all the files generated inside `dist_plainjs/` in `local_modules/terminology-service-suite/` in your project.
+Now add `"terminology-service-suite": "file:local_modules/terminology-service-suite"` as a dependency in `package.json` and run `npm install`.

 ### Commit Message Formatting